js13kGames/back-in-black/readme.md

 If multiple are defined, the last defined with the earliest time takes priority.
 Only one can fire per `render`.

+###### `animation`

+Describes a "one-shot" animation.

+This is:

+- A time at which to start playing the animation.
+- A list of "frames", which are a duration and a render callback.
+- A render callback to execute once the animation finishes.

+The appropriate render callback (if any) will be executed, and a re-render triggered at the end of each frame.

+###### `loop`

+Describes a looping animation.

+This is:

+- A time at which to start playing the animation.
+- A list of "frames", which are a duration and a render callback.

+The appropriate render callback (if any) will be executed, and a re-render triggered at the end of each frame.

 ##### Mutation callbacks